kubernetes/enhancements/keps/sig-apps/5440-mutable-job-pod-resource-updates/README.md

 #### Story 3

 As a cluster administrator, I want to monitor existing workloads and see how many resources they are actually using.
-If a workload is oversubscribed and their actual utilization is lower, I want to suspend that workload and checkpoint the workload via external APIs.
-I would then lower the request requirements to match the actual utilization and resubmit my job.
+If a workload is oversubscribed and their actual utilization is lower, I want to checkpoint the workload via external APIs and then suspend the workload.
+This will terminate the pods.
+I would then lower the request requirements to match the actual utilization and resume my job.

 ### Risks and Mitigations